Pepperkey — Real Estate Networking App

 01. Product Context & Pressure

+At the same time, visibility carries risk.
+Exposing inventory too early can mean lost commission or broken trust.
 The task was to enable fast judgement under partial information, while letting brokers deliberately decide who sees what, and when

 Read All